tylerjwhitts/tjwhitts.github.io/about.md

 I am most proficient in Python but I have experience in MATLAB, C++, HTML5, CSS and JavaScript.

 ## Education
 **Masters of Philosophy - Physics**

-*University of Adelaide | 2023*
+University of Adelaide - 2023
 Thesis Title: Quantum transport and spin-orbit coupling in semiconducting nanostructures.
 Numerical modelling of the effective g-factor and spin-orbit interactions in InAs nanowires.
 Low temperature measurements of nanoscale semiconducting devices.